Meta-plasticity and memory in multi-level recurrent feed-forward networks: Asymptotic behaviour of meta-reinforcement dynamics

 \section{Asymptotic behaviour of meta-reinforcement dynamics}

 The interplay between meta-reinforcement and reinforcement can be understood more easily by considering the limit case in which a given edge in a group is always traversed, while all other edges in the same group are never chosen by the walker.
+This assumption is supported by the fact that all memorising systems show the same value of $\savg{H_\loops}$ irrespective of $M$.

-As described in section~\ref{sec:methods}, our model relies on a ``hidden variable'', $s$, which influences the RW through the edge weight $w$. $s$ grows linearly each time the walker traverses an edge, and decreases exponentially over time with decay time $\tau$ (in units of loops $\loops$).
-Under the assumption that an edge is always selected, these two contributions balance each other giving a limit value $s_{\infty}$
+As described in section~\ref{sec:methods}, our model relies on a ``hidden variable'', $s$, which influences the RW through the edge weight $w$.
+Under the assumption that an edge is always selected, $s$ converges to a limit value $s_{\infty}$